Waiting game: 15 days between CFP semifinals, championship

-On one side, defending champion Clemson, with its 29-game winning streak.
+On one side, defending champ Clemson, with its 29-game winning streak.
 On the other, unbeaten and No. 1 LSU, with its record-setting offense and Heisman Trophy winner.

 But first, we interrupt this playoff for a 15-day break that is far from ideal.